To not bury the lede, we finally have our first new value for the OEIS sequence A000769:And its corollary A000755.

 hunt for synthesis components for specific still lifes).

-Here I’ll present an alternative, a simple heuristic that works well enough.
+Here I’ll present an alternative, a simple heuristic that works well

 As a second foray into CUDA, I’ve written a simple program to hunt for